smapiot/piral/docs/metadata.md

 **Remark**: The difference between the `devDependencies` (format like in the *package.json* - names with semver constraints) and the `externals` (just names, no version constraints) is explained fairly simple: every name mentioned in `externals` needs to be also present in the provided Piral instance (i.e., needs to occur in `dependencies` with a semver constraint), however, the `devDependencies` for a pilet do not need to be present in the Piral instance at all - thus specifying the semver constraint is necessary.

+In addition to the standard specification using a string for the version, the dependencies listed in the `devDependencies` can also be marked as `true`.
+Such a `devDependencies` entry will then use the version of the dependency as specified in either the `dependencies` or `devDependencies` of the Piral instance.
+If no such entry can be found, it will fall back to `"latest"`.

 ## Pilets - Package Extensions

 The additional fields for a pilet package are as follows: